ivan006/2025-08-iframe-vue-cacher-for-seo/readme.md

 # 🚀 Iframe Vue Cacher for SEO

-Run your **Quasar SPA at the root** of your site **and** generate static HTML snapshots for specific routes.
+Run your **Iframe Vue Cacher for SEO** and generate static HTML snapshots for specific routes.
-You get fast, SEO-friendly cached pages **without** disabling hydration or changing how links work.

 ---